Why We’re Not Disinfecting Our Homes (even now!)

 Products with a Purpose

 Our Branch Basics Concentrate and Oxygen Boost are “Products with a Purpose”!
 They facilitate the removal of all harmful cleaning and laundry products from the home which simplifies your life immensely.
+Learn more about how to use Branch Basics as a household cleaning weapon in our recent blog, Is Branch Basics a Sanitizer or Disinfectant?

 Our simple, step by step process called #TosstheToxins removes products that pollute the home, category by category.
 And the first step, the removal of pesticides, cleaning, and laundry products, can immediately and dramatically improve your home’s air quality and reduce immune stress on your family.
 We just don’t realize how much materials and products with harmful chemicals impact our mental, physical, and emotional wellbeing until we completely remove them.